 - Risk is transferable – Derivatives allow investors, businesses and others to transfer the risk to other parties.

-Disadvantages of Derivative Trading
+Disadvantages of Derivatives Trading

 After knowing what is derivative trading, it’s imperative to be familiarised with its disadvantages as well.